cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ## Install additional python packages (optional)

+We will use python pip to install additional python pckages.

-    # assuming you want python 2.7
+    # assuming you want python 2.7 (cool kids are using Python 3.x)
     sudo apt-get install python-pip

     # pi camera